DragomirAlin/e-commerce/README.md

 1. Phase 1 ***(current)***
    Create a monolith application
-2. Phase 2
+2. ~~Phase 2
-   Fork this repository and split the monolith into microservices.
+   Fork this repository and split the monolith into microservices.~~ Keep the monolith to give the advantage of Hexagonal Architecture. (for microservice architecture, check [smartfactory](https://github.com/DragomirAlin/smartfactory) project)

 ### Architecture